ajschumacher/askreduce/intro_python.md

 :
-Can you use `in` to check whether "car" is in "carapace"?
+Can you use `in` to check whether the string "car" exists as a substring of "carapace"?

 ::
 Yes.